 HANOVER POND (drawdown).
 A 6-foot drawdown of Hannover Pond (Quinnipiac River, Meriden) began on September 13 for the purposes of installing a small hydropower facility.
 The drawdown is likely to extend through the upcoming winter months.
 This pond has extensive shallow areas that are now exposed.

-UPCOMING DRAWDOWNS.
-In western CT, Lake Zoar is scheduled for a drawdown beginning this Friday, October 28, with refill scheduled to begin on November 6 (launching of trailered boats from the state boat launch may be difficult), Lake Lillinonah is scheduled for a drawdown from November 7 to
+LAKE ZOAR is currently drawn down with refill scheduled to begin late on November 6.
+Launching of trailered boats from the state boat launch may be difficult during the drawdown.
+LAKE LILLINONAH is scheduled for a drawdown from November 7 to November 16,

-November 16, and the winter drawdown of Highland Lake is scheduled to start in early November.
-In eastern CT, Middle Bolton Lake (1.5 feet), Lower Bolton Lake (1.5 feet), Gardner Lake (3 feet), Mashapaug Lake (1.5 feet) and Wyassup Lake (3 feet) are scheduled to start in early November.
+WINTER DRAWDOWNS.
+In western the drawdown of Highland Lake started this week.
+In eastern CT, drawdowns of Middle Bolton Lake (1.5 feet), Lower Bolton Lake (1.5 feet), Gardner Lake (3 feet),

-PACHAUG POND (drawdown).
+Mashapaug Lake (1.5 feet) and Wyassup Lake (3 feet) have begun.
 A 3 foot drawdown of Pachaug Pond is ongoing.

 FISHING SEASONS.
-Anglers are reminded that the fishing season at several lakes and ponds scattered throughout the state closes at the end of the month (Saturday, October 31st), most notably LAKE WONOSKOPOMUC, GREEN FALLS RESERVOIR and SHENIPSIT RESERVOIR.
-Please refer to the 2015 CT Angler's Guide for additional locations.
+Anglers are reminded that the fishing season at several lakes and ponds scattered throughout the state closed on Monday, October 31st, most notably LAKE WONOSKOPOMUC, GREEN FALLS RESERVOIR and SHENIPSIT RESERVOIR.
+Please refer to the 2016 CT Angler's Guide for additional locations.